 Unless you are making the potentially deadly bone broth recipe created by a popular chef for your child (ahem), a cup of bone broth can be consumed by most people with little ill-effects.

-Watch this space however, as some suggestions have been made that bone broth could increase risk of lead contamination; at the moment this is just a hypothesis, but worth being aware of.
+Watch this space, however, as some suggestions have been made that bone broth could increase the risk of lead contamination; at the moment this is just a hypothesis, but worth being aware of.

 I’m not a huge meat-eater, so didn’t taste this.
-Asking around, I was told that it has a pleasant, rich and meaty flavour and tastes great with ginger and chili added.
+Asking around, I was told that it has a pleasant, rich and meaty flavour and tastes great with ginger and chilli added.

 It’s a cheap, warming drink that can add some flavour and variety in your diet, so make a batch to use up leftovers or to make a tasty sauce, but don’t rely on it to be the answer to all your health problems.

 P.s is it just souped up stock?
-The two are very similar, but bone broth is made with meat on the bone, rather than just the bone that’s used stock, and is seasoned.
+The two are very similar; but bone broth is made with meat on the bone, rather than just the bone that’s used in stock.
+Plus bone broth is seasoned.